-In this exclusive interview, US President George W. Bush’s director of communications Karen Hughes speaks candidly about handling strategic communications messaging for POTUS, promoting American values during a war and the challenges of publicizing unpopular US foreign policies abroad.
+In this exclusive interview, US President George W. Bush’s director of communications Karen Hughes speaks candidly about handling strategic communications messaging for POTUS, promoting American values during a war, and the challenges of publicizing unpopular US foreign policies abroad.

-Hughes moved back to Texas for two years before rejoining the Bush Administration to serve as a campaign consultant.
+Hughes moved back to Texas for two years before rejoining the Bush Administration to serve as a campaign PR consultant.

-10:33 – Hughes on the real value of research to political campaigns.
+10:33 – Hughes on the real value of public relations research to political campaigns.

 15:13 – End